Ingrid Jonker: The House in Plumstead

 Ingrid Jonker's stepmother, Lulu Brewis.

 Until the death of their mother, Anna and Ingrid's contact with their father had been minimal.
 In the years since his divorce from Beatrice, Abraham Jonker had briefly married one Barbara Gill.
 His third marriage was to Lulu Brewis, an author of children's books, in 1941.

 Abraham's son by Lulu, Adolf Jakobus "Koos" Jonker, recalls, "My mother wasn't always easy.
 When she married my father, she was a spinster of forty-one.
 She taught for years with a friend – and they went to England together.
 There they met a new friend, who came to South Africa with them.
 She wasn't fond of children – and my mother herself had a similar strong streak.
 So we always had White governesses."
 He further recalls, "In 1944, when my father went to fetch Anna and Ingrid, the house in Rondebosch became too small for The whole family.
 They lodged with people for a while..."

 Anna elaborates, "Life in the city was not that hard.
 We lodged with people at Tamboerskloof for a few months and attended Jan van Riebeeck School.
 Ingrid was in primary school and I was in high school."
 From their boarding house, the Jonker girls could walk to their school, which stood on the slopes of Table Mountain.

-Every Sunday, Abraham Jonker would pick his daughters up from the boarding house and bring them to spend the day with him, their step-mother Lulu, and the infant Koos.
-Sometimes, Lulu would join her husband and step-daughters for the evening drive back to Tamboerskloof.
+Every Sunday, Abraham Jonker would pick his daughters up from the boarding house and bring them to spend the day with him, their stepmother Lulu, and the infant Koos.
+Sometimes, Lulu would join her husband and stepdaughters for the evening drive back to Tamboerskloof.
 During the drive, Anna and Ingrid would lean up against Lulu, who would tell them stories.
 Anna later recalled, "We were pleased that she liked us and we were quite prepared to accept her as mother.
 We didn't want to call her Mamma, but decided on Mamie, and she understood our attitude."